enugureddy/HAULLER/README.md

 - MVC Model: Followed the Model-View-Controller design pattern using EJS as the view engine.
 - Database: Utilized MongoDB to store and manage application data.

+## Features Added:[SUJAY/ROLES BASED ACCESS]

+- Admin Role:
+            -Login authentication
+            -viewing all registered members
+            -View and monitor ads for every member -ability to request information from -selected members with customizable  description box.

+-Guest Role:
+            -No login and can enter platform without registration -viewing all ads
+            -restricting interaction with registered members
+            -limited privileges with no ad listing

+- CRUD Operations: modified create, read, update, and delete functionality individually for guest and admin roles.

+- Database: Utilized MongoDB to manage application data for guest and admin access restriction.

+- MVC Model: Followed the Model-View-Controller design pattern using EJS as the view engine.

 ---

 ## Technologies Used: